jorik/Forsale.StarterBot/readme.md

 The bot has to be uploaded for it to be able to participate in tournaments or matches against other bots.

+Deploying is as easy as running `make publish`.
+Make sure you have put your API-key in the Makefile.

 ## bot.conf

 This file is used when running your bot in the cloud.
 The worker will start a `dotnet` process using the `entrypoint` as its argument.